Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

 There has been some hullabaloo about how long Google will continue supporting urchin.js, the older version of the Google Analytics tracking code.
-It was marked as deprecated more than a year ago, and they stopped making updates to it.
-The future is certainly with ga.js.
+It was marked as deprecated some time ago, and Google stopped making updates to it to encourage customers to “upgrade” to ga.js and analytics.js.

-However, it should be noted that many of Google's own sites still use urchin.js.
+However, it should be noted that some of Google’s own sites still use urchin.js.
 As do many very large websites.
-Google has been very clear that there are no plans to drop the code--especially not without warning.
+Google has been very clear that there are no plans to drop the code–especially not without warning.

 There are some clear advantages to using the newer code, however.
 And those advantages will only multiply with time.